Skip to content

 Disconnect timeout

-disconnect_timeout (default 30) is the number of seconds the cleanup block in on_disconnect is allowed to run before being cancelled.
+disconnect_timeout (default 30) bounds the shielded cleanup block that removes the connection, closes the socket and runs on_disconnect.
 Increase it if your disconnect logic involves slow I/O:

 disconnect_timeout = 60